ctrl-alt-del/devenv/README.md

 Choose the appropriate RubyInstaller to download, either the [x86 installer](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.0.0-p481.exe) or [x64 installer](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.0.0-p481-x64.exe) based on your operation system.

-To donwload the installer through command line, you can do so by running:
+To download the installer through command line, you can do so by running:
 For 64-bit system:
 ```sh
 curl --remote-name "http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.0.0-p481-x64.exe"